Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

 \begin{proof} We argue that the following invariant is maintained in any round of an execution of algorithm \textsc{Counting-Backoff}. \begin{quote} \textsf{The invariant:} If there are some $k>0$ stations active in the beginning of a round then the following three properties hold at the end of this round: \begin{enumerate} \item[(i)] each station that remains active has a different number from the interval $[1,k]$ stored in its \texttt{backoff\_counter};

 \item[(ii)] the increasing values of \texttt{backoff\_counter} correspond to the inverse order of activation of the stations;

-\item[(iii)] the only number in the interval $[1,k]$ that may not be assigned as a name in a round is~$1$. \end{enumerate} \end{quote} This invariant is shown by induction on round numbers.
-The first round is silent so the base of induction holds.
+\item[(iii)] $1$ is the only number in the interval $[1,k]$ that might not be assigned as a name in a round. \end{enumerate} \end{quote} This invariant is shown by induction on round numbers.
+The base of induction holds because there are no active stations in the beginning.
 Consider an arbitrary round $t+1>1$ and assume that the invariant holds prior to this round.
-In round~$t+1$, either a packet is heard, or the round is silent, or there is a collision in it.
-Next we consider each of these three cases.
+In round~$t+1$, either a packet is heard, or the round is silent, or there is a collision.
+Next we consider each of these three cases separately.

-When a packet is heard in round~$t+1$, then two sub cases arise, depending on whether some station was activated in round~$t$ or not.
+When a packet is heard in round~$t+1$, then two sub-cases arise, depending on whether some station was activated in round~$t$ or not.

 The first sub-case occurs when station~$t$ got activated in round~$t$.
-At this point \texttt{backoff\_counter}$_t$ equals zero, which results in station~$t$ transmitting its packet.
-By the inductive assumption, the stack is empty at round $t$, because otherwise the station at its top would have transmitted in round $t+1$ and created a collision.
-If station~$t$ is still active after the transmission, then $t$ sets \texttt{backoff\_counter}$_t\gets 1$ and becomes the first and only station on the stack, otherwise the stack remains empty.
+This station transmits a packet in round~$t+1$ because its \texttt{backoff\_counter} equals~$0$.
+Then, because a packet is heard at round~$t$ and by the inductive assumption, either the stack is empty or the position~$1$ on top of the stack is not occupied, as otherwise the station at the top would have \texttt{backoff\_counter} equal to~$1$ and would have transmitted and created a collision.
+If station~$t$ is still active after the transmission, then $t$ sets its \texttt{backoff\_counter} to~$1$ and becomes the first station on the stack, otherwise either the stack remains empty or its top position remains unoccupied.

 The second sub-case occurs when no station got activated in round~$t$.
-Then, by the inductive assumption, the station at the top of the stack transmitted in round $t+1$.
+Then, because a packet is heard and by the inductive assumption, the station at the top of the stack transmitted in round $t+1$.
 If this station remains active after the transmission, then nothing changes in the arrangement of stations on the stack.
-If the transmitting station becomes passive, then it resets \texttt{backoff\_counter} back to zero, which is interpreted as this station leaving the stack, while no other station claims the top position.
+If the transmitting station becomes passive, then it resets \texttt{backoff\_counter} back to zero, which is interpreted as this station leaving the stack, while no other station claims the top position, so $1$ is not used as a value of \texttt{backoff\_counter} at this moment.

 The next case occurs when round $t+1$ is silent.
-This means that no station on the stack has \texttt{backoff\_counter} equal to~$1$, so that either the stack is empty or there is at least one station on the stack with its \texttt{backoff\_counter} equal to~$2$.
+This means that no station has \texttt{backoff\_counter} less than or equal to~$1$.
+So no station got activated in round~$t$ and either the stack is empty or the smallest value of \texttt{backoff\_counter} of a station on the stack is~$2$.
 In the latter case, each station on the stack decrements its \texttt{backoff\_counter} by~$1$, making its value the true position on the stack.